Covid Symptom Study App figures: updated on this page 16 May 2021

 How the ZOE COVID Symptom Study app works

-Once a day the app reminds you to log your symptoms, if any and the data collected is shared on a daily basis with King’s College reasearchers and the NHS.
+Once a day the app reminds you to log your symptoms, if any and the data collected is shared on a daily basis with King’s College researchers and the NHS.

-The reporting process takes less than a minute and once a week a few additional lifestyle questions are asked and on that day the reporting process takes less than 2 minutes.
+The reporting process takes less than a minute and occasionally a few additional lifestyle questions are asked and on that day the reporting process takes less than 2 minutes.

 The app asks if you have ever had a COVID-19 test and if you answer No, you are asked to select from 2 options: “I feel physically normal’’ or ‘’I’m not feeling quite right.”
-On the six days when no lifestyle questions are asked, that’s it – your report is complete.
+That’s it – your report is complete.

 If you report that you have had a COVID-19 test, the app will ask you for further details including the result.
 If you report a positive test, this will be added to the daily total for Worthing and the UK.

 When you subsequently test negative for COVID-19 in Worthing and report this in the app, the number of local COVID-19 Cases and UK daily total will adjust (on the next update of the COVID Symptom Study website and app), to show your contribution.